 The senior thesis is a yearlong research project on a topic of the student’s choice.
-Seniors work closely with their professors—many of whom have shaped the course of their Reed education in the tight-knit classics department—as well as with their advisor.
+Seniors work closely with their professors—many of whom have shaped the course of their Reed education in the tight-knit classics department—as well as with their adviser.

-The senior thesis provides the opportunity for deep and sustained work on a topic you are really interested in, working in close collaboration with your faculty advisor.
+The senior thesis provides the opportunity for deep and sustained work on a topic you are really interested in, working in close collaboration with your faculty adviser.
 The senior thesis is a challenging but very rewarding academic endeavor.
 Below are some titles of recent classics senior theses to give you an idea of the diversity of topics that are possible.
 These and other classics senior theses are housed in the Thesis Tower in the Reed Library.
 For more information on the timeline of the senior thesis process, review the online senior handbook provided by the registrar’s office.

 Recent Classics Senior Theses

 Hayley Curtis, “The Cento Probae: Creative Appropriation in Late Antiquity”

 Liam Dulany, “Singing the Unspeakable: Metapoetics and Multivalence in Lucan’s Bellum Ciuile”

 Duncan Feiges, “On the Ruin of Britain: Reassessing the End of Roman Britain 400–700 CE”

 Wenqian Liu, “Medical and Cosmetic Tools and Implements from Gabii”